kernelci/kernelci-core/doc/collections.rst

 .. note::

-    Some of the follwing resources can be accessed also using their pluarl form.
+    Some of the following resources can be accessed also using their plural form.
 For more info refer to each resource documentation.

 .. toctree::
     :maxdepth: 2